lucadibello/zerotrust-your-home/README.md

 With the developed configuration, Zigbee2MQTT and Mosquito have TLS authentication and encryption enabled by default, loading the required certificates and keys during startup.

 > **Important note**: [Home Assistant’s MQTT integration](https://www.home-assistant.io/integrations/mqtt/) requires manual configuration via GUI, as it does not allow TLS certificates to be configured through the config file.

+#### ZigBee network security

+As the IoT network developed in this project is deployed in a non-critical setting where the system administrators might have limited budget and technical knowledge to properly manage the system, the use of a dedicated *ZigBee Trust Center* (ZTC) has not been considered as it would have required additional hardware and efforts to configure and maintain.

+Depending on the firmware version of the ZigBee adapter, the following security measures have been implemented to ensure the security of the ZigBee network:

+- **IEEE 802.15.4 security services**: the ZigBee protocol is based on the IEEE 802.15.4 standard, which provides security services such as encryption, authentication, and integrity.
+The ZigBee protocol implements these security services to ensure the security of the ZigBee network.

+- **ZigBee link keys**: the link key is a 128-bit (16-byte) session key used to secure communications between two devices on the network.
+This key is unique and shared only between the two devices involved in the communication.

+In addition, to further

 ### 3.5.
 Automatic updates